wantee/blog/_posts/2015-03-24-knowledge-embedding.markdown

 ### Continuous Skip-gram Model

 The second model is similar to CBOW, but instead of predicting the current word based on the context, it tries to maximise classification of a word based on another word in the same sentence.
 More precisely, it uses each current word as an input to a log-linear classifier with continuous projection layer, and predict words within a certain range before and after the current word.
-The architecture is shown in the following figure {% comment %} FOR-LATEX (\autoref{fig:skip-gram}) {% endcomment %}
+The architecture is shown in the following figure {{ 'fig:skip-gram' | latex:autoref }},

 {% img center /assets/images/posts/skip-gram.png "fig:skip-gram" title:"Architecture of Skip-gram" %}